-- Separate Name Pencil Puzzles into syllable pieces and place pieces on the table/floor. - Invite children to find their Name Pensil Puzzle pieces and put them together. - Choose a child to place his/her Name Pencil Puzzle on the Magnetic Board. - Touch and say the colld's name together.

-Everyore says to amy - Separate the Name Pencil Puzzle pieces in the child's name. - Jemmy, how many syllables do you have in your name? - Touch each part as you count and clap the syllables.
+- Separate Name Pencil Puzzles into syllable pieces and place pieces on the table/floor. - Invite children to find their Name Pencil Puzzle pieces and put them together. - Choose a child to place his/her Name Pencil Puzzle on the Magnetic Board. - Touch and say the child's name together.
+Everyone say: Tommy - Separate the Name Pencil Puzzle pieces in the child's name. - Tommy, now many syllables do you have in your name? - Touch each part as you count and clap the syllables.